a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 You can use compatability layers to run non-native software.

 ### Using software that is hostile to your OS choice and why thats really not making the situation any better
+Intentionally using software thats designed not natively for your OS kinda defeats the point of getting more support for said OS family.

 ### "But I need MS office for work/school!!!11!!"
+All MS office apps are availible in any modern browser as webapps.
+You can edit `.doc` and `.docx` files in zlibrr
 ## I need a software that does INSERT_THING_HERE on Linux!
 (FOSS Software Alternatives List)

 ### 2D Graphics